AllenDowney/ThinkDataStructures/day06/README.md

 Briefly explain the advantages and disadvantages of using a BST rather than a hash table.

 ## Problems
-(Writing starter files and better descriptions)

 Given a tree, write a function to determine if it is a binary search tree.

 Choose one of the following problems:
-* Card Shuffle
+* Card Shuffle - Fill in the function definitions in CardShuffle.java following the instructions in the file.
-* Stock Market Winner
+* Stock Market Winner - Fill in the function definitions in StockMarket.java following the instructions in the file.